 Congratulations!
 You’ve decided to purchase a home.
-Now it’s time to prepare yourself to make the right decisions by learning about the process, the people who can assist you, and the associated costs.
+Now it’s time to prepare yourself to make educated decisions by learning about the process, the people who can assist you, and the associated costs.

-Buying a home can be one of the most expensive, albeit rewarding, decisions you’ll ever make.
-As with any large investment, it’s important to do you research and thoroughly educate yourself become you reach a decision.
+Buying a home can be one of the most expensive, but rewarding decisions you’ll ever make.
+As with any large investment, it’s important to do your research and properly educate yourself before you reach a decision.

 With so many things to consider, where should you begin?
 This article will walk you through the home buying process.

 This is arguably the most important factor to consider when deciding on a home.
 Buying a home is a considerable financial investment.
 This decision should be well-thought out and made in accordance with your spending and saving goals.
 The selling price of a home is not the only cost to consider.
 Homeownership includes both upfront and ongoing costs, so let’s highlight these differences.

 Upfront costs may include:

 - 0% – 20% for a down payment (Tip: set a down payment goal and track your progress to that goal)

 - Maintenance and repairs (lawn maintenance, plumbing, electrical wiring, roof repair, etc.)